orcema/node-red-contrib-google-action-dialogflow/README.md

-version:0.7.1
+version:0.7.2
-	- fix: avoid 'msg.parameters.plural' and 'msg.parameters.singular' on empty content
+	- fix: do not setup 'msg.parameters.plural' and 'msg.parameters.singular' on empty parameter item or if parameters missing.

 version:0.7.0
 	- using dependencies jsonata and natural to define conversation parameters in plural and singular form.